-As osteopathy is a manual medicine, a large part of treatment is hands-on, and usually involves moving various parts of your body.
-Make sure you wear loose, comfortable clothing.
+As Osteopathy is a manual medicine, a large part of treatment is hands-on, and usually involves moving various parts of your body.
+Make sure you wear loose and comfortable clothing.
 Depending on the area being looked at, it may be necessary to undress down to your underwear.
 Please make sure you speak to us if you feel uncomfortable in any way.

 Will treatment hurt?

 Most Osteopathic treatment is gentle and should not cause high levels of discomfort.
 At times, hands-on treatment of painful or tender areas will be necessary, and in these cases, we will take care to make you as comfortable as possible.
 Some people experience some soreness for a day or two after treatment as their body reacts and adjusts.
 If this persists or increases, contact your osteopath.